-Open Space and Mountain Parks (OSMP) is currently developing Integrated Site Projects (ISPs) for several specific locations.
-ISPs strive to achieve:
+OSMP is currently developing Integrated Site Projects (ISPs) for several specific locations.
+ISPs strive to:

-- Improve operations, services, and programs in the area
+Improve operations, services, and programs in the area; and

 The goal is to holistically plan for and to have clarity and as much as possible alignment across the community about the “on the ground” actions for an area in order to proceed to the implementation phase.
 These projects are guided by specific open space purposes in Section 176 of the city charter, which specifically lists OSMP’s responsibilities to the land and to the community.
 Previously approved land management plans and the project area’s resources – such as natural, agricultural, passive recreation, cultural and scenic resources - and ongoing service needs – such as Ranger patrols, maintenance operations and education and outreach - also help shape the on-the-ground actions.

 Implementation work is ongoing for the following ISPs: